 Chiffonade

-The chiffonade cut is a French knife technique for cutting herbs and leafy greens into thin, uniform ribbons.
-The word comes from the French chiffon, meaning "rag" or "ribbon," which is exactly what the finished product looks like: delicate strips about 1/16 to 1/8 inch wide.
+Chiffonade is a French knife technique for cutting herbs and leafy greens into thin, uniform ribbons.
+The word comes from chiffon, meaning "rag" or "ribbon," which describes the result: delicate strips about 1/16 to 1/8 inch (1-3 mm) wide.
+It's pronounced "shif-oh-NAHD."

-How to chiffonade basil and other herbs: step by step
+How do you chiffonade basil and other herbs?

 You need a sharp knife and a cutting board.
 That's it.

-The whole chiffonade technique takes about 30 seconds per batch.
+The whole chiffonade cutting process takes about 30 seconds per batch.
 Speed comes with practice, but even slow cuts look better than rough chopping.

 Chiffonade works on any broad, flat leaf.
 The most common:

-- Basil, the classic chiffonade cut herb.
+- Basil, the classic chiffonade herb.
 Used on pasta, pizza, Caprese salad, and bruschetta.
-If you want to learn how to chiffonade basil specifically, it's the best leaf to practice on
+If you want to learn how to chiffonade basil, it's the best leaf to practice on

 - Mint, ribbons in tabbouleh, spring rolls, or scattered over lamb

-- Sage, chiffonade before frying for crispy sage garnish
+- Sage, chiffonade before frying for a crispy garnish

 - Spinach, ribbons wilt quickly in hot pasta or soup